 Consider the words of John Philipps on this issue:

 Woe to those who break the least of the commandments, and woe to those who lead others to do so.
 The Lord exposed the folly of the Pharisees who spent their time dividing the Mosaic law into “great commandments” and “least commandments.”Phillips, J. (2014).
-Exploring the Gospel of Matthew: An Expository Commentary (Matt.
-5:19).
+Exploring the Gospel of Matthew: An Expository Commentary (Mt 5:19).
 Kregel Publications; WORDsearch Bible.

 If they were going to be great in the Kingdom of God, they needed to KEEP all of the law and not segregate them into great or least commandments.